mosaicml/examples/examples/bert/README.md

 ### Pre-training

-* `main.py` — A straightforward script for parsing YAMLs, building a [Composer](https://github.com/mosaicml/composer) Trainer, and kicking off an MLM pre-training job, locally or on Mosaic's cloud.
+- `main.py` — A straightforward script for parsing YAMLs, building a [Composer](https://github.com/mosaicml/composer) Trainer, and kicking off an MLM pre-training job, locally or on the MosaicML platform.
-* `yamls/main/` - Pre-baked configs for pre-training both our sped-up Mosaic BERT as well as the reference HuggingFace BERT.
+- `yamls/main/` - Pre-baked configs for pre-training both our sped-up Mosaic BERT as well as the reference HuggingFace BERT.
 These are used when running `main.py`.
-* `yamls/test/main.yaml` - A config for quickly verifying that `main.py` runs.
+- `yamls/test/main.yaml` - A config for quickly verifying that `main.py` runs.

 ### Fine-tuning

-* `sequence_classification.py` - A starter script to simplify fine-tuning with your own dataset on a single classification task, locally or on Mosaic's cloud.
+- `sequence_classification.py` - A starter script to simplify fine-tuning with your own dataset on a single classification task, locally or on the MosaicML platform.
-* `glue.py` - A more complex script for parsing YAMLs and orchestrating the numerous fine-tuning training jobs across 8 GLUE tasks (we exclude the WNLI task here), locally or on Mosaic's cloud.
+- `glue.py` - A more complex script for parsing YAMLs and orchestrating the numerous fine-tuning training jobs across 8 GLUE tasks (we exclude the WNLI task here), locally or on the MosaicML platform.
-* `src/glue/data.py` - Datasets used by `glue.py` in GLUE fine-tuning.
+- `src/glue/data.py` - Datasets used by `glue.py` in GLUE fine-tuning.
-* `src/glue/finetuning_jobs.py` - Custom classes, one for each GLUE task, instantiated by `glue.py`.
+- `src/glue/finetuning_jobs.py` - Custom classes, one for each GLUE task, instantiated by `glue.py`.
 These handle individual fine-tuning jobs and task-specific hyperparameters.
-* `yamls/finetuning/` - Pre-baked configs for fine-tuning both our sped-up Mosaic BERT as well as the reference HuggingFace BERT.
+- `yamls/finetuning/` - Pre-baked configs for fine-tuning both our sped-up Mosaic BERT as well as the reference HuggingFace BERT.
 These are used when running `sequence_classification.py` and `glue.py`.
-* `yamls/test/sequence_classification.yaml` - A config for quickly verifying that `sequence_classification.py` runs.
+- `yamls/test/sequence_classification.yaml` - A config for quickly verifying that `sequence_classification.py` runs.
-* `yamls/test/glue.yaml` - A config for quickly verifying that `glue.py` runs.
+- `yamls/test/glue.yaml` - A config for quickly verifying that `glue.py` runs.

 ### Shared

-* `src/hf_bert.py` — HuggingFace BERT models for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`s](https://docs.mosaicml.com/en/stable/api_reference/generated/composer.models.HuggingFaceModel.html) for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/stable/api_reference/generated/composer.Trainer.html#composer.Trainer).
+- `src/hf_bert.py` — HuggingFace BERT models for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`s](https://docs.mosaicml.com/en/stable/api_reference/generated/composer.models.HuggingFaceModel.html) for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/stable/api_reference/generated/composer.Trainer.html#composer.Trainer).
-* `src/mosaic_bert.py` — Mosaic BERT models for MLM (pre-training) or classification (GLUE fine-tuning).
+- `src/mosaic_bert.py` — Mosaic BERT models for MLM (pre-training) or classification (GLUE fine-tuning).
 See [Mosaic BERT](#mosaic-bert) for more.
-* `src/bert_layers.py` — The Mosaic BERT layers/modules with our custom speed up methods built in, with an eye towards HuggingFace API compatibility.
+- `src/bert_layers.py` — The Mosaic BERT layers/modules with our custom speed up methods built in, with an eye towards HuggingFace API compatibility.
-* `src/bert_padding.py` — Utilities for Mosaic BERT that help avoid padding overhead.
+- `src/bert_padding.py` — Utilities for Mosaic BERT that help avoid padding overhead.
-* `src/flash_attn_triton.py` - Source code for the [FlashAttention](https://arxiv.org/abs/2205.14135) implementation used in Mosaic BERT.
+- `src/flash_attn_triton.py` - Source code for the [FlashAttention](https://arxiv.org/abs/2205.14135) implementation used in Mosaic BERT.
-* `requirements.txt` — All needed Python dependencies.
+- `requirements.txt` — All needed Python dependencies.
-* This `README.md`
+- This `README.md`

 In the [common](../common) folder, you will also find:

-* `../common/text_data.py`- a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/stable/) that can be used with a vanilla PyTorch dataloader.
+- `../common/text_data.py`- a [MosaicML streaming dataset](https://streaming.docs.mosaicml.com/en/stable/) that can be used with a vanilla PyTorch dataloader.

 ## Quick start

 ### System recommendations

 We recommend the following environment:

-* A system with NVIDIA GPU(s)
+- A system with NVIDIA GPU(s)
-* A Docker container running [MosaicML's PyTorch base image](https://hub.docker.com/r/mosaicml/pytorch/tags): `mosaicml/pytorch:1.13.1_cu117-python3.10-ubuntu20.04`.
+- A Docker container running [MosaicML's PyTorch base image](https://hub.docker.com/r/mosaicml/pytorch/tags): `mosaicml/pytorch:1.13.1_cu117-python3.10-ubuntu20.04`.

 This recommended Docker image comes pre-configured with the following dependencies:

-  * PyTorch Version: 1.13.1
+- PyTorch Version: 1.13.1
-  * CUDA Version: 11.7
+- CUDA Version: 11.7
-  * Python Version: 3.10
+- Python Version: 3.10
-  * Ubuntu Version: 20.04
+- Ubuntu Version: 20.04

 ### Install